salesforce/lwc/docs/guide/component-lifecycle.md

 > Note: removing listeners is a good practice, but not strictly necessary since the engine will clean all remaining listeners when destroying an HOST element.

-> Note: these two hooks are well document as part of the Web Component specification.
+> Note: these two hooks are well documented as part of the Web Component specification.

 Additinonally, the `renderedCallback()` is a Raptor's specific, and it is used to indicated that a component has finished the rendering phase, which can occur multiple times (due to mutations) during the lifespan of the component in the application.